An Arithmetic Characterization of 2-Generated Numbers: -Generated Numbers and Groups of Cube-Free Order

+Assume now that $G$ is non-abelian.
+By Burnside's $p^aq^b$ Theorem, $G$ is solvable.
+Thus any minimal normal subgroup $N$ of $G$ is an elementary abelian $r$-group for some prime $r$ dividing $pq^2$, and therefore $ N\cong \Z_p,\quad \Z_q,\quad \text{or}\quad \Z_q\times \Z_q. $ Suppose first that $N$ is cyclic.
+The conjugation action of $G$ on $N$ induces a natural homomorphism and gives an embedding where $\Aut(N)$ is cyclic.
+So we conclude that $G/C_G(N)$ is cyclic.
+It is not difficult to show that $C_G(N)$ has to be cyclic, and so $G$ is metacyclic.

-where $\Z_{pq}$ is cyclic.
-This is again a metacyclic group, being a semidirect product of two cyclic groups.
-Since these are the only two possible structures for the Sylow $p$-subgroup, we conclude that every group of order $pq^2$, where $p >q$ and $(p, q) \ne (3,2)$, is metacyclic. \end{proof} We now check the groups of order $n=pq^2$ with $p=3$ and $q=2$, i.e., $n=12$. \begin{rem} Every group of order $12$ is $2$-generated. \end{rem} \begin{proof} Every group of order 12 is 2-generated.
-Note that every group of order 12 is isomorphic to one of the groups $\Z_{12}$, $\Z_2\times \Z_2 \times \Z_3$, $A_4$, $D_6$, or the nontrivial semidirect product $Z_3\rtimes Z_4$.
-Thus there are exactly 5 groups upto isomorphic (see, e.g., Theorem 4.24,~\cite{rotman} for details).
-Clearly, they all are 2-generated. \end{proof}
+Now we assume $N\cong \Z_q\times \Z_q$.
+Then $N=C_G(N)$ because $G$ is non-abelian.
+Therefore $G/N\cong \mathbb{Z}_p$, and $G/N$ embeds in $\mathrm{GL}(2,q)$.
+Hence $p\mid (q^2-1)$.
+Since $p>q$, it follows that $p\mid (q+1)$, forcing $p=q+1$.
+Thus $(p,q)=(3,2)$, but this case is excluded by the hypothesis.
+Therefore, this situation cannot occur.
+Thus the only possible case is that $G$ has a cyclic normal subgroup with cyclic quotient, and hence $G$ is metacyclic. \end{proof} We now check the groups of order $n=pq^2$ with $p=3$ and $q=2$, that is, $n=12$. \begin{rem} Every group of order $12$ is $2$-generated. \end{rem} \begin{proof} Every group of order 12 is 2-generated.
+Note that every group of order 12 is isomorphic to one of the groups $\Z_{12}$, $\Z_2\times \Z_2 \times \Z_3$, $A_4$, $D_6$, or the non-trivial semidirect product $Z_3\rtimes Z_4$.
+Thus, there are exactly 5 groups up to isomorphism (see~\cite[Theorem 4.24]{rotman}, for details).
+Clearly, they are all 2-generated. \end{proof}

 Based on the above discussion, we deduce the following result. \begin{theorem} Let $n=pq^2$ where $p, q$ are primes and $p>q$.
 Then $n$ is a 2-generated number. \end{theorem} \begin{proof} Since metacyclic groups are 2-generated, the desired result follows directly from Theorem~\ref{thm:pq} and Remark~\ref{rem:12}. \end{proof}